How To Save A Wet Bee From Drowning

 Bees are the same size as raindrops during a flash downpour or heavy storm and getting hit by one is the equivalent of a human being hit by a water cannon!

-Your rescue bee will therefore be in need of a boost.
+Your rescue bee will need a boost.
 The best way to provide a dehydrated bee with energy is a sugar-water mix.

 This will give the bee a quick release of energy so she can fly back to her nest after drying out.
 Find out how to create your sugar-water solution and administer it to a tired, dehydrated bee.